 - d.
-Public support for community colleges is strong.
-Findings from a 2019 survey conducted by the thinktank New America suggest that over 86% of Americans believe public community colleges "contribute to a strong American workforce." - e.
 State colleges serve as a major facilitator of baccalaureate attainment.
-Research conducted by the National Student Clearinghouse revealed that students transferring to a four-year institution with a two-year degree or certificate were more likely to earn a baccalaureate degree than students without such academic credentials. - f.
-The demand for job retraining, industry certification, upgrading employability skills, and lifelong learning will increase in the highly competitive global economy. - g.
+Research conducted by the National Student Clearinghouse revealed that students transferring to a four-year institution with a two-year degree or certificate were more likely to earn a baccalaureate degree than students without such academic credentials. - e.
+The demand for job retraining, industry certification, upgrading employability skills, and lifelong learning will increase in the highly competitive global economy. - f.
 Education and training beyond high school will increase in importance for individuals seeking high-demand, fast-growing, and new jobs in our economy.
-Demand for employment will increase in careers related to science, health care, advanced manufacturing, information technology, business, and emerging industries.
+Demand for employment will increase in careers related to science, health care, advanced manufacturing, information technology, business, and emerging industries. - g.
+The College will remain the primary institution for postsecondary educational opportunities in its service district.

 - h.
-The College will remain the primary institution for postsecondary educational opportunities in its service district. - Time limitations and family/work obligations will influence students to enroll in distance learning classes and/ or classes at sites closest to their homes and workplaces. - Job growth and development will require qualified applicants to display critical thinking and "soft skill" competencies. - k.
-Nationally and statewide, fewer high school graduates are financially and academically prepared for post-secondary education.
-Colleges must develop effective developmental - education programs to address this growing population. - l.
-Alternative methods of documenting content mastery will continue to accelerate in college programs (e.g., credit for work/life experience). - m.
-The COVID-19 pandemic highlights the importance for colleges to adapt quickly to changing environments. - Political, environmental, educational, economic, and demographic characteristics of each of the three counties in our rural service district are diverse and unique. - a.
+Time limitations and family/work obligations will influence students to enroll in distance learning classes and/or classes at sites closest to their homes and workplaces. - i.
+Job growth and development will require qualified applicants to display critical thinking and "soft skill" competencies. - j.
+Nationally and statewide, fewer high school graduates are financially and academically prepared for postsecondary education.
+Colleges must develop effective support programs to address this growing population. - k.
+Alternative methods of documenting content mastery will continue to accelerate in college programs (e.g., credit for work/life experience).

+Community college enrollments have been profoundly impacted by the COVID-19 pandemic.
+According to the National Student Clearinghouse Research Center, community colleges experienced a 14.1% decline from fall 2019 to fall 2021.

+m.
+The COVID-19 pandemic highlights the importance for colleges to adapt quickly to changing environments and respond promptly to student needs.
+National results of the Community College Survey of Student Engagement (2021) revealed that 34% of students "described their personal financial situation as worse than it was before than the pandemic."
+Similarly, a large percentage (23%) of students indicated "they were struggling to pay for college as a result of COVID-19."

+Political, environmental, educational, economic, and demographic characteristics of each of the three counties in our rural service district are diverse and unique.

+- a.
 Average per capita income of the service district will remain much lower than state or national averages.
-This is due in some part to large numbers of retirees in Highlands County and depressed economic circumstances with low-wage and low-skill jobs throughout the district. - b.
-With the increasing number of retirees impacting the national and local economy, a sizable and increasing proportion of an older age and retiree population demands a more service-related economy with a high demand for medical, retail, and age-appropriate recreational and leisure opportunities. - c.
+This is due in some part to large numbers of retirees in Highlands County and depressed economic circumstances with low-wage and low-skill jobs throughout the district. - With the increasing number of retirees impacting the national and local economy, a sizable and increasing proportion of an older age and retiree population demands a more service-related economy with a high demand for medical, retail, and age-appropriate recreational and leisure opportunities.

+- c.
 Hispanic enrollments across all academic programs at SFSC have grown steadily since 2001.
 Hispanic students presently comprise approximately 40% of the College's overall student population and will continue to rise. - d.
 Florida's population growth rate will continue to increase as a result of the state's economic growth. - e.
-High school completion rates in the College's service area will continue to fall below state and national averages. - f.
+High school completion rates in the College's service area will continue to fall below state and national averages.

+f.
 Qualified adjunct faculty in many disciplines in our service district, particularly in DeSoto and Hardee counties, will remain scarce.

-Future students will be increasingly diverse in their background, academic preparation, and demand for educational services.
+3 Future students will be increasingly diverse in their background, academic preparation, and demand for educational services.